 Because the translation process often occurs without the product in view, engineers or localization managers need to manually add context typically in the form of notes or screenshots.
 Manually adding context is not only somewhat objective because you need to gauge whether or not text needs a description, but it also takes a lot of time and effort to go in and add comments or save and upload many screenshots to be sent to translators and/or testers.

 Offering context makes the translation process easier for translators and streamlines the QA process for testers while eliminating the possibility of user error associated with manual on device testing.
-That equates to less back and forth sending messages between managers, localizers and developers, more budget and better quality.
+That equates to less back and forth messages between managers, localizers and developers, more budget and better quality.